Doctors Note Logo

 Stomach Flu Symptoms?
 Why Your Gut Is Cramping & Medically Approved Steps

-Stomach flu symptoms include sudden watery diarrhea, nausea, vomiting, stomach cramps, fatigue, headache, and a low-grade fever, with cramping from intestinal inflammation that triggers stronger, more frequent contractions and poorer fluid absorption.
+Stomach flu (viral gastroenteritis) causes sudden watery diarrhea, nausea, vomiting, stomach cramps, fatigue, headache, and low-grade fever.
+Cramping happens because intestinal inflammation triggers stronger, more frequent contractions and reduces fluid absorption.

-To feel better, focus on frequent hydration with oral rehydration solutions, reintroduce bland foods slowly, rest, and use OTC medicines carefully while avoiding them in children or when there is bloody diarrhea or high fever; seek care urgently for dehydration signs, severe or worsening pain, persistent fever, blood in stool, or symptoms lasting beyond a few days.
-There are several factors to consider, and key details that can change your next steps are explained below.
+To recover: hydrate frequently with oral rehydration solutions, slowly reintroduce bland foods, rest, and use OTC medicines cautiously — avoid them in children or when there's bloody diarrhea or high fever.
+Seek urgent care for signs of dehydration, severe or worsening pain, persistent fever, blood in stool, or symptoms lasting more than a few days.

 answer background